patgarcia/looptheloop/README.md

 ---

 Coding challenges are a chance for you to practice thinking through problems like a developer.
 It's okay to not finish all of them all of the time.
-If you get stuck, write some pseudo-code, talk to your teammates, and/or rubber-duck it out!
+If you get stuck, write some pseudo-code, talk to your teammates, and/or rubber-duck it out.
+Feel free to look up documentation and google for ideas, but not for whole lines of code.
+The purpose of these coding challenges is for YOU to practice breaking down the logic and algorithms in a way that makes sense to you.

 #### Instructions:

 It is up to you how and where you'd like to store your coding challenge work.
 One option is to use an online REPL (like [CodePen](https://codepen.io/) or [repl.it](https://repl.it/languages/nodejs)--sign up for an account so you can save your REPLs and progress), and the other is to work in a JavaScript file in your code editor.
 There are pros and cons to each option, but if you'd like to set up a JavaScript file, you may follow the instructions below:

-1. Change directory into `./sei/sandbox`
+1. Change directory into `./sei/sandbox` via terminal.
 2. Clone this directory into `sandbox`.
-3. `cd` into `loopTheLoop` then use `code . ` to open.
+3. `cd loopTheLoop` then create your files: `touch index.html script.js`.
-4. Create a JavaScript file: `touch index.html script.js`
+4. Use `code . ` to open in your code editor.
 5. Add boilerplate to your `index.html`, add a `console.log("hello world")` to your `script.js` file, and connect `script.js` to your `index.html` file with a `<script>` tag, then open `index.html` with Live Server.
 6. If you set up and connected files correctly, you should see "hello world" in the console in Dev Tools.
-Now you're ready for your coding challenge!
+Now you're ready to begin your coding challenge!

-(After today's lesson, you will be able to check JavaScript code output using a Node command from terminal instead of setting up an extraneous index.html file.)
+(After today's lesson, you will be able to check output from JavaScript files using a Node command from terminal instead of setting up an extraneous index.html file.
+If you'd like a preview, try running `node script.js` in the terminal from within this repo directory and see what happens.)

 ## Part 1: It's Hip to Be Square